seagle0128/.emacs.d/README.md

 Then start Emacs.
 Wait for a while to install packages at the first startup.
 Enjoy! :smile:

+**Attention**: It may take long time to download packages at the first startup.
+It's up to your network speed.
+If it takes too long time and no response, check the connection or use proxy.

 **Note**: Start Emacs with the minimal configuration for fast startup and troubleshooting.